House of Lords Act 1999: Background

 After eighteen years of Conservative government, the Labour Party led by Tony Blair won a landslide victory at the 1997 general election, inflicting the biggest defeat for the Conservatives since 1832.
 The Labour Party had for years endorsed abolition of the House of Lords in its election platforms, though since 1992 this had changed to a policy of reforming the House instead of such a drastic constitutional change.

 During the 20th century, Liberal and Labour governments proposed many bills that were opposed by the House of Lords, which had been dominated by Conservatives since the 1890s, leading to some delay and, where proposed before elections, their dropping from the legislative agenda.
 In the first year of the Blair government, the Lords passed back Government bills 38 times.
 The rejection considered the most contentious was that of the European Elections Bill, against which the Lords voted five times.
 Blair stated that the Conservatives were using the hereditary peers to "frustrate" and "overturn the will of the democratically elected House of Commons".
 Here Blair found an opportunity to implement one of Labour's campaign promises, reforming the Lords.

-On 24 November 1998, in opening the second session of Parliament, the Queen delivered her annual Speech from the Throne; the Speech was written for her by the government and outlines its legislative agenda for the forthcoming year.
+On 24 November 1998, in opening the second session of Parliament, Queen Elizabeth II delivered her annual Speech from the Throne; the Speech was written for her by the government and outlines its legislative agenda for the forthcoming year.
 In it, she stated that her government would pursue a reform of the House of Lords.
 These remarks were followed by loud mumbles of "Hear!
 Hear!" from supportive Labour Members of Parliament, which led to similar utterances of "Shame!
 Shame!" from Conservative peers; such outbursts were unprecedented, for the Queen's Speech is usually heard by a silent Parliament.